arangodb/kube-arangodb/SECURITY.md

 ## Artifact signing, attestation and SLSA level

-Nothing published from this repository is signed today, and no SLSA level is claimed.

-The chain is wired: both image jobs try to read the digest of the image they scanned out of the trivy report and, behind the `sign-artifacts` pipeline parameter, sign that digest and attach the CycloneDX SBOM and an in-toto provenance predicate.
-Signing is bound to the digest and never to the tag, because a tag can be re-pushed and a signature over a tag proves nothing about the artifact that runs.

-One measured gap in that chain: with `image-src: remote` trivy does not populate `Metadata.RepoDigests`, so the digest step currently reports `the report carries no RepoDigests entry` and resolves nothing (observed on this branch).
-It says so and continues rather than failing, since nothing downstream is armed.
-Making the chain genuinely digest-bound needs the digest from somewhere
-else: a registry manifest lookup here, or the `docker push` output if signing moves to the Jenkins release job, which is the more likely home for it anyway.

-What blocks the flip is not the config.
-This CircleCI project neither builds nor pushes the operator image, the Jenkins release job does, and the project holds no Docker Hub push credential, so cosign has nowhere to write the signature and attestation layers.
-Resolving it means either giving this project a scoped push credential or moving the signing step into the Jenkins release job.
-The Rekor-publicity decision (`tlog-upload`) is a separate org-level call; for a public image and public digests the recommendation is keyless with a transparency log entry.
+Nothing published from this repository is signed today, no SLSA level is claimed, and nothing here pretends otherwise: no signing is wired in this pipeline.
+This CircleCI project neither builds nor pushes the operator image (the Jenkins release job does) and holds no Docker Hub push credential, so cosign would have nowhere to write signature or attestation layers.
+Signing belongs where the image is pushed; landing it in the Jenkins release job, bound to the pushed digest (never the tag, which can be re-pushed), is the plan of record, together with the org-level Rekor-publicity decision.

 Provenance for consumers today is therefore: the release tag, the published digest, and the scan evidence attached to the pipeline that inspected it.